OWigginsHay/VectaBass/README.md

 - Open a Pull Request

 ## License
-Distributed under the MIT License.
+Distributed under a dual (GPL) v3 License.
 See LICENSE for more information.

 ## Contact
 Oliver Wiggins-Hay - oliver.wigginshay@vectabass.com